 For many, the holiday season can be stressful.
 Mental and emotional weaknesses have an effect on the physical system and actually increase the risk of catching a cold.
 Perform yoga or tai chi and spend quality time with your friends and family.
 Surround yourself with people you care about and those who care about you.
 A Carnegie Mellon study published in The Journal of American Medical Association found that people who report three or less social ties, such as with friends, family, coworkers or community groups, are more than four times at risk of catching a cold than those with six or more such ties.

 The key is to keep a balance in all that you do.
 It can come from a healthy mind and body, with meditation, stress reduction, exercises and eating nutritious foods.
 A few exceptions are fine, as long as they are not in excess.
 Learn to listen to your body’s needs.
-Your body is your best doctor.
+That’s the best way of Preventing Colds & Flu.
+Remember, Your body is your best doctor.

 Author – DR. VIRENDER SODHI holds an M.D.
 (Ayurveda) from India and a N.D. from Bastyr College of Nauropathic Medicine, USA www.ayurvedicscience.com